alice-mkh/lightbird/README.md

 It does NOT disable normal Lightning UI, which can still be used.
 However, component bar and Window menu will have an additional icon/entry for calendar.

 It also does not work with Thunderbird.
 For Thunderbird normal Lightning UI is fine, while for SeaMonkey it isn't.
+Since Thunderbird support requires additional effort here, I don't support it.

+TODO:
+* Bug fixes
+* Ability to open calendar when SeaMonkey starts
+* Better integration with SeaMonkey: New event/task in Navigator File->Create menu etc.
+* Modern theme support